hannobraun/stack-assembly/README.md

 ### More Syntax

-As I alluded to above, we haven't seen all there is to syntax yet.
+As I alluded to above, we haven't seen all syntax yet.
+Let's close that gap.

 ```stack
 loop: